Working With Parents

 How You Can Help Booklets to download now …

-These booklets provides information for parents and carers on the end of year expectations for children in our school.
+These booklets provide information for parents and carers on the end-of-year expectations for children in our school.
 The National Curriculum outlines these expectations as being the minimum requirements your child must meet in order to ensure continued progress.